SamBouwer/docs-1/fundamentals/object/README.md

 We have designed layouts to be extendable.
 In the future, users will be able to make custom layouts too!

 {% hint style="info" %}
+The width of the layout of your canvas can be adjusted for each Object individually.
+Use "Layout" > "Set layout width" and adjust the slider.
+{% endhint %}

+{% hint style="info" %}
 Primary and Profile layouts support either an emoji or a photo icon.
 All layouts, except Note, support a cover image.
 {% endhint %}